Our Focus

 Council continues to deliver the multi-year Urban Forest program, which focuses on planting street trees to improve shade and streetscape amenity in Wellington townships where trees are limited or missing.

-Council will continue to contribute to these forums to support coordinated outcomes.
+Council officers will continue to contribute to these forums to support coordinated outcomes.

 The development and publication of Local Emergency Directories (LEDs) for high-risk communities is ongoing.